exploratoria/exploratoria.github.io/exhibits/astronomy/star-spotter/readme.md

 * Zoom into the center of the visualization to find our sun

-* What are the most common types of stars near us?
+* What is the most common type of stars near us?

 ### About the Code